 The most immediate steps that need to be taken after loss are notifying family members, friends, and others closest to the deceased.
 Then, contact a funeral director near you or wherever your loved one lived.
 A funeral director can work with you and your family to make the necessary arrangements such as publishing an obituary, obtaining the death certificate, setting up memorial services, and handling the burial or cremation.
 If the deceased was a member of the military, the Veterans Administration can work with the funeral director on any resources or benefits available to the family.

-Hire a Baton Rouge Probate and Succession Attorney
+Hire Baton Rouge Probate Lawyers

 Close Accounts